pepkit/pepspec/docs/looper/tutorial/compute-settings.md

 To facilitate this, Looper integrates a tool called `divvy`, which handles job submission configuration.
 `Divvy` is automatically installed alongside Looper but can also be used independently.
-By leveraging Divvy, Looper provides a powerful [concentric template system](concentric-templates.md) that simplifies running jobs on any cluster resource manager (e.g., SLURM, SGE, LFS) using templates.
+By leveraging Divvy, Looper provides a powerful [nested template system](../advanced-guide/advanced-computing.md) that simplifies running jobs on any cluster resource manager (e.g., SLURM, SGE, LFS) using templates.
 Switching between different computing environments is also seamless.
 The best part is that this setup works for any Looper-compatible pipeline.
 Once you’ve configured your computing environment to your liking, Looper will help you deploy any pipeline in the same way.